 - (a) Allocation of bids to Regionals with 20 or more bid-eligible teams.
 Should the number of Regionals not allow for equal distribution of the bids, each Regional shall receive the same number of bids, as outlined in Rule 12.5(2) above, and the remainder shall be distributed jointly by the National Tabulation Director and the Tournament Administration Committee Chair as follows: Regionals with 20 or more bid-eligible teams will be ranked according to the number of teams registered 48 hours prior to the start of the first Regional, from largest to smallest.
 The unassigned bids will be allocated beginning with the largest Regional tournament.
 If not all Regional tournaments with the same number of teams can be logistically accommodated, those bids will remain open bids.
 The number of bids allocated to each Regional will be confirmed at the time of each Regional tournament's registration based upon the number of teams that actually begin in Round 1.
 If the number of registered teams necessitates a change in the number of ORCS bids assigned, the AMTA Representatives, in consultation with the National Tabulation Director, will announce such at the Opening Ceremony.
 If team(s) withdraw from a Regional tournament during or after Round 1 begins, the number of bids will not be affected.
-If a bid is removed from a Regional, that bid shall become an Open Bid. - (b) Allocation of bids to regionals with fewer than 20 bid-eligible teams.
+If a bid is removed from a Regional, that bid shall become an Open Bid.
+If the National Tabulation Director has good reason to believe a team that will be unable to compete in Round 1 will still compete in the remaining rounds of the Regional tournament, then the National Tabulation Director has discretion to consider that team to be present at the Regional for purposes of assigning Opening Round Championship Series - (b) Allocation of bids to regionals with fewer than 20 bid-eligible teams.
 For Regional tournaments with fewer than 20 bid-eligible teams, Opening Round Championship Series bids shall be allocated as follows: